Current Lab Members

 Steve Royle | Principal Investigator

-I am a Senior Research Fellow for Cancer Research UK and an Associate Professor at Warwick Medical School.
+I am a Senior Research Fellow for Cancer Research UK and a Reader in Cell Biology at Warwick Medical School.
 I did my undergrad at University of Sheffield and my PhD in the Department of Pharmacology at University of Cambridge.
 I did a post-doc with Leon Lagnado at the MRC Laboratory of Molecular Biology and started my own group in 2006/7 at Liverpool, moving the lab to Warwick in 2013.

 Ellis Ryan | Postdoc

 My project is to chacterise the proteins in the mesh which hold K-fibres together.
-I finsihed my PhD in Cancer Sciences in Birmingham with Roger Grand.
+I finished my PhD in Cancer Sciences in Birmingham with Roger Grand.

 Nuria Ferrandiz | Postdoc